-The majority of visitors to Lake O' the Pines originating from within a 100-mile radius of the reservoir, with 67% visiting from within a 50 mile radius, which includes 59% visiting from within the zone of influence.
+Zip code data from the National Recreation Reservation System (NRRS), the majority of visitors to Lake O' the Pines originate from within a 100-mile radius of the reservoir, with 67% visiting from within a 50 mile radius, which includes 59% visiting from within the zone of influence.
 These visitors are a diverse group of people with a wide variety of interests.
-Examples of visitors include campers who use the campgrounds around the reservoir and in the county and federally operated parks; adjacent residents; hunters and anglers who use hunting grounds and participate in fishing tournaments; marina customers who use the marinas on the reservoir; and day users who picnic, hike, bird watch, bicycle and ride horses.
+Examples of visitors include campers who use the campgrounds around the reservoir and in the county and federally operated parks; adjacent residents; hunters and anglers who use the marinas on the reservoir; and day users who picnic, hike, bird watch, bicycle and ride horses.
 Lake O' the Pines is the primary location for water-related recreation, providing the public with a location for boating, sailing, canoeing/kayaking, paddle boarding, and swimming in the area.
 Lake O' the Pines has consistently provided high quality angling opportunities for multiple fish species and is regarded as a premier fishing destination in Texas.

 On average from 2007 through 2017, Lake O' the Pines has entertained over 600,000 visits per year, with the peak visitation months running from March through September.
-The National Recreation Reservation System tracks visitor information for parks across the US.
+The NRRS tracks visitor information for parks across the US.
 The percent of visitors in 2017 by state for six (6) parks at Lake O' the Pines are as follows: